-xxx.
-DBOC 2009a, Letter from Drakes Bay Oyster Company to California Coastal Commission, December 21, 2009, regarding Manila clam lease transfer coordinate mistake.
+xxii.
+Letter from Drakes Bay Oyster Company to California Coastal Commission, December 21, 2009, regarding Manila clam lease transfer coordinate mistake.

 "Removing the bags was a simple three hour task of lifting the bags up off the sandbar and hand carrying them to the two barges that were attached to the boat."